LiveSplit/livesplit-core/crates/livesplit-auto-splitting/README.md

     /// to free it.
     pub fn settings_list_push(list: SettingsList, value: SettingValue);
     /// Inserts a copy of the setting value into the settings list at the index
     /// given.
-If the index is out of bounds, the setting value is pushed to the
+Returns `false` if the index is out of bounds.
+No matter what
-    /// end of the settings list.
-You still retain ownership of the setting
+    /// happens, you still retain ownership of the setting value, which means
-    /// value, which means you still need to free it. pub fn settings_list_insert(list: SettingsList, idx: u64, value: SettingValue);
+    /// you still need to free it. pub fn settings_list_insert(list: SettingsList, idx: u64, value: SettingValue) -> bool;

     /// Creates a new setting value from a settings map.
 The value is a copy of
     /// the settings map.
 Any changes to the original settings map afterwards